 The Suicide Squad by James Gunn is a welcome surprise in the age of the mega-serious superhero franchise.
 Gunn has retained the strongest parts of the first attempt at this movie and weeded out all the noise (Will Smith's Deadshot and Jay Hernandez's El Diablo).

-Going by the David Ayer version, the expectations for this movie was rock-bottom.
+Going by the David Ayer version, the expectations for this movie were rock-bottom.
 But Gunn knocked it out of the park with an awesome DC team-up.
-The plot is better, the characters have greater depth and the humour is organic.
+The plot is better, the characters have greater depth and the humor is organic.

 No points for guessing how it goes down in The Suicide Squad (TSS).
 A group of expendable villain archetypes is sent to counter a threat to the US (the only country that matters in comics or movies).
 But the way this simple plot device is handled is amazing - although I think the boss-level battle could have used a better Big Bad.